 If the visa applied for carries a discretionary AoS provision, Home Affairs will assess whether an applicant is at risk of becoming a charge on Australia's welfare system.
 A monetary bond is not required for a discretionary AoS.

 For both mandatory and discretionary AoSs, the AoS period is deemed to start from the date the assuree arrives in Australia, or the date the relevant visa is granted, whichever occurs later.
 The AoS period is two years in the case of most visas.
 However, the Contributory Parent AoS period is ten years in duration, once again reflecting the need to protect Australia's social security outlays against the increased costs which elderly parent migrants may bring.

 There are a number of qualification requirements that a potential assurer must meet in order to provide an AoS to a migrant.
-They must:
+They include that they must: